gjbex/atools/README.md

 library.

 Currently, PBS torque, Adaptive Computing Moab, SUN Grid Engine and Slurm workload manager are supported.
+Slurm is the default, but that can be change during installation.

 ## Installing